 Edinburgh is the shining star of Scotland’s cities, serving as both its capital and central of royal culture and history.
 Follow the Royal Mile to Edinburgh Castle, and explore the intimate and mysterious ‘closes’ that await discovery around each corner.
 In the afternoon, visit Holyrood Palace the Queen’s official Scottish residence.
 Consider staying an extra day or two to see more of Edinburgh before returning your hire car to Glasgow Airport and meeting your flight.

 - 8 Days

 Arrival - Perthshire

-After arriving at Glasgow Airport, pick up your rental vehicle at the local rental office.
+After arriving in Glasgow or Edinburgh, pick up your rental vehicle at the local rental office.
 Depart for the north of Scotland crossing the Forth Road Bridge if coming from Edinburgh and continue up the M90 to Perth.